YieumYoon/ecse275-final-astar-search/README.md

-# Robot Navigation and Vision System
+# Multisensor Navigation System for Search-and-Rescue Robots

 A CoppeliaSim-based robot navigation project that integrates LiDAR sensing, vision processing, terrain mapping, and A* pathfinding for autonomous robot navigation.

+## Team Members and Roles

 ## Project Overview